What Are AMS Ads? A Book Advertising and Amazon Marketing Services for Authors Guide

 They give you more control over product visibility and merchandising when selling on Amazon.
 Your product(s) appear once consumers search using the specific keywords you bid for with your ads.

 They are called the middle of the funnel ads because they show up in locations where the consumer is comparing different options of a product before purchase.
-You also only pay once someone clicks on your ad and is directed to the landing page where your offer is listed.
+You also only pay once someone clicks on your ad and is directed to the product detail page where your offer is listed.

 They are particularly popular with self-publishers and third-party sellers because they are easy to create, and your ads get approved within an hour of creating them.